pwwang/immunopipe/docs/configurations.md

 cases = {}
 ```

-If `cases` is empty, then the default case will be added automatically.
+If `cases` is empty, the default case will be added automatically.
 The name of the default case is `DEFAULT`.
 So the above configuration is equivalent to:

 ```toml
 [TCRClusteringStats.envs.cluster_size]